- Must visit

 Discover the best of Segovia — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Segovia trip today.

-A traditional bean stew made with large local white beans from La Granja, usually cooked slowly with pork meats.
-It is a classic dish of the province.
+Rich white bean stew from nearby La Granja, usually cooked with pork meats.
+It is a hearty mountain-style dish strongly tied to Segovia province.

 Official public transport app